+We have two types of uniforms at CCS: the dress uniform and daily uniform.
 Dress uniform requirements are listed below by grade level.
 All students will be expected to dress according to these specifications on dress uniform days throughout the school year.

-Here is a partial list of occasions where participating students will be required to wear the dress uniform:
+Here is a partial list of occasions where participating students will be required to wear the dress uniform.

 - First day of school

 - Field trips (unless otherwise noted)

 - School assemblies

 - Group and individual picture days

 - Christmas programs/concerts

 - Oral presentations in class (Grades 6-12)

 - School competitions or presentations (ex.
 Spelling Bee, Senior Theses)

-- Last day of school year-end Awards Assemblies (9th-11th grade is exempt)
+- Last day of school/Year-end Awards Assemblies

+- (9th-11th grade students are exempt due to exams)